Give through Access ACS

 Thank you for supporting our ministries.

-Gethsemane has begun a new program called The 4th Saturday Cafe, created to provide a healthy, free breakfast one Saturday a month for our hungry neighbors.
+The 4th Saturday Café is offered at Gethsemane to provide a healthy, free breakfast one Saturday a month for our hungry neighbors.

-All are welcome to come every 4th Saturday for a free breakfast of eggs, French toast, cereal, coffee and more.
+All are welcome to come every 4th Saturday of the month for a free breakfast of eggs, French toast, cereal, coffee and more.
 There are no reservations required.
 Kids are welcome.
 Breakfast is served from 9 am - 10:30 am.
-The next date is May 25.

 This initiative is made possible through the support of ICA and Thrivent Financial for Lutherans.